albanie/mcnSSD/README.md

 ## Single Shot MultiBox Detector

+**NOTICE: This repo is no longer maintained.
+For an easy-to-use object detector that is actively maintained, I recommend considering the PyTorch Mask R-CNN [implementation](https://github.com/facebookresearch/maskrcnn-benchmark).**

 This directory contains code to train and evaluate the SSD object detector described in the paper: